Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Introduction

 \section{Introduction}

-Detecting traffic participants, such as cars, cyclists, and pedestrians in 3D, is a fundamental learning problem for self-driving cars.
-Typically, the input consists of LiDAR point clouds and/or images; the outputs are sets of tight 3D bounding boxes that envelope the detected objects.
-The problem is challenging, because the detection must be highly accurate, reliable, and, importantly, be made in real time.
+Detecting traffic participants such as cars, cyclists, and pedestrians in 3D is a fundamental learning problem for self-driving cars.
+Typically, inputs consists of LiDAR point clouds and/or images; outputs are sets of tight 3D bounding boxes that envelop detected objects.
+The problem is challenging, because the detection must be highly accurate and reliable.
 The current state of the art in 3D object detection is based on deep learning approaches \cite{qi2018frustum,shi2019pointrcnn,yang2018pixor,shi2020pv}, trained on short driving segments with labeled bounding boxes \cite{geiger2012we,geiger2013vision}, which yield up to $80\%$ average precision on held-out segments \cite{shi2020pv}.

 However, as with all machine learning approaches, these techniques succeed when the training and test data distributions match.
-One way to ensure this is to constrain self-driving cars to a small geo-fenced area.
-Here, a fleet of self-driving taxis might together collect accurate training data with exhaustive coverage so that the accuracy of the system is guaranteed.
-This, however, is fundamentally limiting.
-Ultimately, one would like to allow self-driving cars to drive freely anywhere, similar to a human-driven car.
+One way to ensure this is to constrain self-driving cars to a small geo-fenced area, such as with a fleet of similar self-driving taxis collecting and sharing training data about the same area.
+This approach, however, is not generalizable to consumer self-driving cars which should be able to drive freely anywhere, similar to a human-driven car.
 This unconstrained scenario introduces an inherent adaptation problem: the car producer cannot foresee where the owner will ultimately operate the car.
-The perception system might be trained on urban roads in Germany \cite{geiger2012we,geiger2013vision}, but the car may be driven in the mountain regions in the USA, where other cars may be larger and fewer, the roads may be snowy, and buildings may look different.
-Past work has shown that such differences can cause $>\!35\%$ drop in the accuracy of extant systems \cite{yan2020domain}.
-Closing this adaptation gap is one of the biggest remaining challenges for freely self-driving vehicles.
+For example, the perception system might be trained on urban roads in Germany \cite{geiger2012we,geiger2013vision}, but the car may be driven in the mountain roads in the USA, where cars are larger and fewer, roads may be snowier, and the environment (trees, roads, etc.) may look different.
+Past work has shown that such differences can cause $>\!35\%$ drop in detection accuracy \cite{yan2020domain}.
+Closing this adaptation gap is one of the biggest challenges for consumer self-driving vehicles.

-Car owners, however, are likely to spend most of their driving time on similar routes (commuting to work, grocery stores, etc.), and leave their cars parked (\eg, at night) for extended amounts of time.
-This raises an intriguing possibility: the car can collect training data on these frequent trips and retrain itself while \emph{offline} to adapt to this new environment for subsequent \emph{online} driving.
-Unfortunately, the data the car collects are \emph{unlabeled}.
-The challenge is thus in \emph{unsupervised domain adaptation}~\cite{gong2012geodesic}: the detector, having been previously trained on labeled data from a \emph{source} domain, must now adapt to a \emph{target} domain where only unlabeled data are available.